Try a Free Live AI Golf Lesson TRY FREE

 One of the key components to rotation in golf and the Rotary Swing is that you rotate while staying centered around your spine.

-The primary way we've talked about doing that is using the right shoulder blade glide (for right-handed golfers) to move the shoulder blade down and in toward the spine.
+The primary way we have taught this is using the trail shoulder blade glide (for right-handed golfers) to move the shoulder blade down and in toward the spine.

-A lot of people have misunderstood this move, so we're going to explain exactly what's happening and why we do what we do.
+Many golfers have misunderstood this move, so we are going to explain precisely what is happening and why we do it this way.

-Let's look at the muscles that provide rotation around your spine in the golf swing.
-Your shoulder blades sit on either side of your spine and have full mobility; they can move up, away from the spine, in, and down.
+Let us examine the muscles that provide rotation around your spine in the golf swing.
+Your shoulder blades sit on either side of your spine and have full mobility — they can move up, away from the spine, inward, and downward.

 We obviously want to stay centered around the spine as we rotate in golf.
-The spine serves as a fixed axis.
+The spine serves as a fixed axis of rotation.

-The Rotary Swing is designed to take out all the moving parts and stay centered around that axis so we can make clean contact every time.
+The Rotary Swing is designed to eliminate all unnecessary moving parts and stay centered around that axis so we can make clean, consistent contact every time.

 What Does It Do?

-Gliding your right shoulder blade in toward your spine does a couple of things.
+Gliding your trail shoulder blade in toward your spine accomplishes two important things.

-As you can see in the photo, gliding your shoulder blade in toward your spine doesn't affect the head at all.
+As you can see in the photo, gliding your shoulder blade in toward your spine does not affect the head at all.

-You're only focusing on the muscles in your back.
-The shoulder blade is attached to your lower trapezius, or "trap" muscle, which pulls the shoulder blade in toward your spine.
+You are only focusing on the muscles in your back.
+The shoulder blade is attached to your lower trapezius, or "trap" muscle, which pulls the shoulder blade in toward the spine.

-Moving the shoulder blade creates rotational movement around your spine, which kicks off the motion for the golf swing.
+Moving the shoulder blade creates rotational movement around your spine, which initiates the motion for the entire golf swing.

 The shoulder blade glide is not the only movement in the takeaway.
 Your obliques are also working.

-These sets of muscles are designed to rotate your torso in the golf swing, but we still need something to keep us centered.
+These muscle groups are designed to rotate your torso in the golf swing, but we still need something to keep us centered.

-A lot of golfers really move from their left side during the takeaway.
-They push everything across their body from the left, so when they get to the top of their swing they haven't made a full shoulder turn.
+Many golfers move predominantly from their lead side during the takeaway.
+They push everything across their body from the lead side, so when they reach the top of the swing they have not made a full shoulder turn.

-They can't, because they're just moving from the left side.
+They simply cannot, because they are only moving from the lead side.

-If you pull from the right side instead of pushing from the left, it's very easy to make a full shoulder turn in golf.
+If you pull from the trail side instead of pushing from the lead side, it becomes very easy to make a full shoulder turn in golf.

 The shoulder blade glide is the initial movement for rotation in golf.
-It's the first piece, that triggers everything else so you can make a full turn and stay centered while you do.
+It is the first piece that triggers everything else, allowing you to make a complete turn while staying centered throughout.

 Added Stability